linkerd/website/linkerd.io/content/2/tasks/adding-your-service.md

 ```

 `deployment.yml` is the Kubernetes config file containing your
 application.
+This will add the annotation that the proxy injector will detect
-This will add the proxy sidecar along with an `initContainer` that
+so it can add the proxy sidecar along with an `initContainer` that
 configures iptables to pass all traffic through the proxy.
 By applying this new
 configuration via `kubectl`, a rolling update of your deployment will be
 triggered replacing each pod with a new one.